How Are We Keeping Your Loved One Safe?

 Q: Do your caregivers know what symptoms to look for?

 A: Yes.
 Our caregivers go through special training to identify the symptoms of COVID-19.
 Specifically, they are asked to notify the company if a client has a new continuous cough, high temperature, or shortness of breath.
 Next, caregivers are asked about additional details: vital signs (temperature, blood pressure, heart rate), existing chronic issues, and whether they have visited a physician for their symptoms.

 Q: What is your policy regarding a caregiver becoming ill due to COVID-19?

 A: The health and safety of our clients and caregivers is our highest priority.
-If one of our caregivers tests positive for COVID-19, we require them to quarantine for at least 10 days which is the CDC recommendation.
+If one of our caregivers tests positive for COVID-19, a physician will likely instruct them to quarantine for two weeks.
 During this time, we can arrange for a replacement caregiver.
 Our caregivers can safely return to work after testing negative or provided health clearance from their physician.

 Q: What precautions do caregivers take to minimize the spread of COVID-19?